By Aditi Maheshwari

 - Enhance your communication skills.
 Since you won’t have any visual cues to support or guide your conversations and the talks will completely depend on online communication such as instant messaging, phone calls, emails, etc it is important to be clear and concise to avoid misunderstandings.
 Always remember, good communication skills are a reflection of a great personality.

 - Never discuss personal life issues during professional conversations.
 It’s natural to be inclined to discuss personal issues in the home-based office environment but by all means, avoid this pitfall.

 - Limit the number of times you check your phone to avoid unnoticed time lapse.

-- It’s important to keep the necessary equipments such as a computer, scanner, printer, etc but don’t burden yourself with equipments you can do without.
+- It’s important to keep the necessary equipment such as a computer, scanner, printer, etc but don’t burden yourself with the equipment you can do without.

 - Stay connected with fellow officials, customers, etc. Connection builds trust and helps in leveraging the technical support needed.
 Staying connected may seem not so important activity but if managed well gives fruitful results in the form of long-term healthy relationships.
 Even while you work for others you represent your personal brand and when you voice your brand in a balanced approach where it’s not over communicative or disconnected for that matter it results in magical trust-building.
 People usually invest in the organization they trust.
 Small things help in achieving big dreams so never underestimate the so-called “small factor”.